Passive/Cleo/README.md

 You will need **Visual studio 2019** and visual C++ SDK installed.

-Download the .zip folder from releases, extract it to a folder `e.g: MyProjectFolder` Next, open the .sln file and once loaded go to the `settings.h` file.
+Download the .zip folder from releases, extract it to a folder `e.g: MyProjectFolder` Next, open the .sln file and once loaded go to the `Source.cpp` file, then find the webhook link inside of the sprintf call and change it to desired link.

-Change the "WEBHOOK" variable to your webhook.
 Press ctrl + b and enjoy!